luispuerto/luispuerto-net/_posts/2018-03-04-delete-all-the-snapshots-from-the-local-time-machine.md

 You are going to get rid of all those snapshots in no time.

-Learn how to use the terminal commands kids&#8230; it&#8217;s going to sae
+Learn how to use the terminal commands kids… it's going to sae